-Many employees mistakenly believe that because they are salaried they are not entitled to overtime premium pay.
-Under both California and Federal law, however, an employee's entitlement to overtime premium pay is in no way determined by whether the employee is paid hourly or on a salary.
+Many employees mistakenly believe that they are not entitled to overtime pay because they are paid a set salary, rather than being paid by the hour.
+Under both California and Federal law, however, an employee's entitlement to overtime premium pay is determined by the employee's job duties, not how the employee is paid.
+Employees are entitled to earn overtime unless they are exempt from state or federal overtime laws.
 (For more information and topics on other states, see our section on Overtime Laws or our State by State Overtime Laws.)

-The analysis of whether an employee is non-exempt (entitled to OT) is almost exclusively based on the duties the employee performs.
-If you have any questions about whether you may be a salaried employee, talk to an attorney focusing on employment law for a consultation about whether you are owed significant overtime wages by your current or former employer.
-The statue of limitations for unpaid wages is four years (when coupled with an unfair business practices claim) so employees and former employees can recover unpaid wages that were due up to four years prior to filing a claim.
+If you have any questions about whether you may be entitled to overtime, talk to an experienced employment lawyer.
+The statue of limitations for unpaid wages is up to four years (when coupled with an unfair business practices claim), so employees and former employees can recover unpaid wages that were due up to four years prior to filing a claim.